ludc/rlstructures/README.md

 # IMPORTANT NOTE

-**February 2021 - version 0.2 : Due to recent feedback, the API of the batcher has been improved with the following consequences:**
+**February 2021 - version 0.2 : Due to recent feedback, the API has been modified improved**

+* The new API is not compatible with the old one
-* The EpisodeBatcher and Batcher, associated with the Agent classes are still working but will print a deprecated message
+* The old API is still working (but printing a deprecated message)
-* The new Batcher is called RL_Batcher (see documentation) and associated with a RL_Agent with a simplified API
-* Learning algorithms using the old version are now in 'rlalgos/deprecated' and the algorithms using the new API are located in 'rlalgos/'
+* The v0.1 version of rlstructures will remain available in the v0.1 github branch
+* We encourage users to switch to the v0.2 API which does not need lot of modifications in your current code

-What you gain by using the new API:
+Note that what you gain by using the new API:
-* The batcher returns a **Trajectories** object that contains both fixed information (as a DictTensor e.g agent_info, env_info, agent state at the beginning of the trajectories, ...) and sequence of transitions in a TemporalDictTensor
-* We provide a *replay* function to replay an agent on trajectories, allowing a faster and simpler implementation of algorithms
+* A single Batcher class (instead of two)
+* A more clear organization of the information computed by the batcher
+* A few (replay) tools function to facilitate implementation.

 All these changes are documented in the HTML documentation at [http://facebookresearch.github.io/rlstructures](http://facebookresearch.github.io/rlstructures)

-We consider that the new provided API is faster and simpler to use.

 # TL;DR